How to Babysit a Toddler (23 Tips and Top 5 Activities)

 You've heard about the "terrible twos" before, right?
 It's a time in a child’s life when there is lots of social, cognitive, and emotional development going on, and the change is very rapid.

 How do you babysit a toddler?
 Toddlers come with their own unique set of challenges.
-Like infants, you'll need to watch them constantly but even more closely because they are mobile.
+You'll need to watch them constantly because they are mobile.
 Toddlers who are able to walk can get into a lot more trouble!
 If they aren't toilet trained yet, you'll also need to change their diapers when needed.
 They are beginning to talk now, too, and they start asking a boatload of questions.
 In a nutshell, all toddlers require constant attention and support.

 In this article, I'll share essential things to keep in mind when you're babysitting a toddler, as well as 28 tips to make your job a bit easier.